IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 * Songs must be between 1:30 and 5:00 long and can be in any language!
 They do not need to be able to be performed live.
 * Please keep song content "PG-13" and refrain from any kind of triggering, inappropriate, or offensive content.
-* Any content released prior to the time the contest was announced (May xx, 2024) will not be allowed.
+* Any content released prior to the time the contest was announced (May 1, 2024) will not be allowed.
 * Original song submissions must be an entirely original work, or will be judged as a remix/cover.
 * Remixes/covers must credit the original work in the entry form.
 * The entrant(s) retain 100% of any rights and ownership of submitted songs.
 By submitting a song to this contest, entrant(s) permit NWIF to use their song for purposes related to this year’s contest.
 This may include posting the song on social media or playing it at the event.